budude2/openfpga-GBC/README.md

 ## Installation
 To install the core, copy the `Assets`, `Cores`, and `Platform` folders over to the root of your SD card.
 Please note that Finder on macOS automatically _replaces_ folders, rather than merging them like Windows does, so you have to manually merge the folders.

-Place GBC and GB bios in `/Assets/gbc/common` named "gbc_bios.bin" and "gb_bios.bin" respectively.
+Place the GBC bios in `/Assets/gbc/common` named "gbc_bios.bin", and the GB bios in `/Assets/gb/common` named "gb_bios.bin".

 ## Usage
-ROMs should be placed in `/Assets/gbc/common`.
+ROMs should be placed in `/Assets/gbc/common`, and `/Assets/gb/common`

 ## Features